How it works: The NFlight Nomad is an aviation microphone that can be attached to any headset using the included 3M Dual Lock.

 Can also be easily converted to be compatible with headsets with 3.5mm auxiliary audio inputs with the use of a 2.5mm-to-3.5mm adapter

-Connections: Standard twin-plug PJ-style 3/16-inch and 1/4-inch aviation connectors (or, depending on your selection: LEMO, Airbus, or helicopter)
+Connections: Standard twin-plug PJ-style 3/16-inch and 1/4-inch aviation connectors (or helicopter, according to your selection)

 Audio output: 2.5mm, 3-pole male connector